 Planning Commission conducted a public hearing on April 18, 2017 and forwarded a recommendation of support with one objection.
-The objection was in regard to prohibiting the development of cul-de-sacs unless there are topographic or physical constraints (Refer to proposed Section 17.19.040(B)(10)(b)(ii).
+The objection was in regard to the amendment to prohibit the development of cul-de-sacs unless there are topographic or physical constraints (Refer to proposed Section 17.19.040(B)(10)(b)(ii)).